Harry Bowman: International president

-Early in his presidency in 1984, Bowman ordered the murder of a former member of the Chicago Outlaws after becoming concerned that the ex-biker would reveal the whereabouts of a fugitive club member, and he assigned Toledo, Ohio chapter vice-president Wayne "Joe Black" Hicks to carry out the execution.
+Early in his presidency in 1984, Bowman ordered the murder of a former member of the Chicago Outlaws after becoming concerned that the ex-biker would reveal the whereabouts of a fugitive club member, and he assigned Toledo, Ohio chapter vice president Wayne "Joe Black" Hicks to carry out the execution.
 Although Hicks failed to complete the assignment because he was unable to locate the former Outlaw, his dedication impressed Bowman, who subsequently transferred Hicks to the Fort Lauderdale chapter in order to revive the club's faltering South Florida faction.
 The Fort Lauderdale Outlaws had gone rogue, refusing to follow orders from Detroit, skimming profits, and partaking in ever-increasing drug use.
 Under Hicks' management, Fort Lauderdale was revived and reclaimed its status as the Outlaws' strongest chapter after Detroit and Chicago.
 Hicks served as Bowman's right-hand man throughout most of his presidency.

+During Bowman's tenure as Outlaws president, the club's membership reached a high of over 1,500, with chapters in over 30 United States cities and another 20 chapters internationally.
+The Outlaws' expansionism brought the club into conflict with the Hells Angels, with whom they were in competition for members and territory.
+During the 1980s, the Outlaws and the Hells Angels were at war over control of the methamphetamine trade in the U.S. and Canada.
+In 1988, Bowman met with Hells Angels leaders to negotiate safe routes for members of both clubs to attend the federal courthouse in Louisville, Kentucky, where ten Hells Angels members were standing trial accused of conspiring to bomb the Outlaws' clubhouse in the Portland neighborhood of Louisville.
+During the negotiations, Bowman learned that Raymond "Bear" Chaffin, a former Outlaw and member of the Warlocks in Central Florida, had been contacting the Hells Angels in an attempt to have the Warlocks join the Angels.

 Over the course of several meetings with Detroit Partnership boss Jack Tocco in 1989, Bowman established an alliance with the Mafia.
-As part of the coalition, the Outlaws partnered with the Detroit mob in loansharking, gambling operations and narcotics deals.
-Bikers and Mafiosi collaborated in rackets which were operated from a series of Detroit area biker bars.
+As part of the coalition, the Outlaws partnered with the Detroit crime family in loansharking, gambling operations, and narcotics deals.
+Outlaws members and mafiosi began collaborating in rackets which were operated from a series of biker bars in Metro Detroit.

 After Wayne Hicks became the Outlaws' Florida regional president in 1990, he reported to Bowman that club member Alan "Greaser" Wolfe had testified before a grand jury.
 Bowman then ordered Hicks to "take care" of the situation; Wolfe was beaten by Hicks and another Outlaw and expelled from the club.